dnewcome/FakeCRM/Readme.md

 this is an implementation of ICrmService that does not persist data to disk or database.
-It is able to do simple queries, but no link entities.
+It is able to do simple queries, and single entity links.

 Only string equality comparisons are possible currently - no other data types or comparison operators are supported.
 Note that there are a lot of operators,